 Alison Darcel — Greater Than Program Coordinator

 Lori Farrington — Program Coordinator (on leave)

-Hale Ferguson — Youth Coordinator
+Hale Ferguson — Youth Coordinator (on leave)

 Tammy Harvey — Financial Empowerment Coordinator

 Jo-Anne Munro-Cape — Financial Empowerment + Special Projects

 Scott Whitelock — PEC Fresh Market Fulfillment Manager

 Eleanor Zichy — Special Project, Workplace Literacy

 Our Board of Directors 2023/24